oracle/dbt-oracle/doc/source/index.rst

 Welcome to dbt-oracle's documentation!
 ======================================

 dbt-oracle implements dbt (data build tool) functionalities for the Oracle database.
-It is currently tested with Oracle Database versions 19c and 21c and seamlessly integrates with Autonomous Database Cloud Service (ADB-S)
+It is currently tested with Oracle Database versions 19c and 21c and seamlessly integrates with Oracle Autonomous Database (ADB-S).
 It supports Python versions 3.6, 3.7, 3.8 and 3.9.
 Older versions of dbt-oracle may be used with Python 3.5

 dbt-oracle is distributed under :ref:`Apache 2.0 License<license>`.
 A detailed description of dbt-oracle changes can be found in the :ref:`release notes<releasenotes>`.